data-apis/array-api-tests/README.md

 ### Configuration

+#### API version

+You can specify the API version to use when testing via the ARRAY_API_TESTS_VERSION environment variable.
+Currently this defaults to `"2021.12"`.

 #### CI flag

 Use the `--ci` flag to run only the primary and special cases tests.
 You can